zoeharlowe/pands-project/README.md

 - will create a **heatmap** to display the correlation coefficients of each feature with one another.
 - will create a **pairplot** to display the relationship between all features with one another.

+#### You can simply just view my code by clicking into `analysis.py`, or else view the Jupyter Notebook which contains the code along with my understandings and assumptions in `iris.ipynb`.

 # 4. Summary of the Iris dataset
 ##### The **Iris dataset** is a classic and widely used dataset in the field of machine learning and statistics.
 It contains **150 observations** of iris flowers, with **four numerical features** and a **categorical class label** representing the species.